wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/3-monitor-usage-performance.md

 -   **Views by Users**: detail about each specific user that viewed the dashboard.

-You can also filter by the distribution method of the report (e.g. through sharing or from the workspace directly) and platform type (e.g. mobile or web).
+You can also filter by the distribution method of the report (for example, through sharing or from the workspace directly) and platform type (for example, mobile or web).

 > [!div class="mx-imgBorder"]
 > [![Usage metrics report](../media/03-usage-metrics-1-ssm.png)](../media/03-usage-metrics-1-ssm.png#lightbox)